bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-To install the module, I'll run the command $ npm install react-player.
-Once it has finished installing the module becomes available to any component in my project but only if I import it.
+<p>To install the module, I'll run the command $ npm install react-player.
+Once it has finished installing the module becomes available to any component in my project but only if I import it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-c.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->